Morton Thompson

 Morton Thompson (c.
 1907 – July 7, 1953) was an American writer of newspaper journalism, novels and film screenplays.

 Career

-Amongst his works were a collection of journalistic memoirs called Joe, the Wounded Tennis Player, and the novels Not as a Stranger (which was turned into a film directed by Stanley Kramer) and The Cry and the Covenant.
+Amongst his works were a collection of journalistic memoirs called Joe, the Wounded Tennis Player, and the novels Not as a Stranger (which was turned into a film directed by Stanley Kramer and a radio play broadcast on Colombian network Radio Sutatenza in Spanish) and The Cry and the Covenant.

 He had a column in the Hollywood Citizen-News which he signed "N.N.W.," explaining that the initials came from a Shakespeare line, "I am but mad when the wind is North North West."

 Personal life

 He was a friend of the writer Robert Benchley.
 His second wife, Frances Pindyck, a literary agent with the Leland Hayward Agency, represented Dashiell Hammett and Betty Smith, among others.

 Thompson's Turkey

 He was also the inventor of the recipe, Thompson Turkey.